 complete the NCAA Clearinghouse form in order to be eligible.
 Division III does not use the

+eligibility Center.
 There is a $30 registration fee.
 To pay online you will need to use a credit

 card.
 The steps for registering on line are as follows: